jentranxd/ChemGen_Abau/README.md

 # ChemGen_Abau
 Code for manuscript in preparation for Molecular Systems Biology.
+Notes in each folder provide more methodological detail for scripts there.

 **Sequencing processing**: Initial sequencing data counting and QC
 **Fitness data and graphs**: Descriptions and visualizations of fitness data (e.g., chemical response graphs, heatmaps)